johngrayau/jg_piawe/README.md

 The report will be output to stdout.

-## PLEASE NOTE: The rules file provided at https://github.com/DoneSafe/code_test had some invalid overlaps - testing with that file will result in this Gem rejecting the file with a descriptive exception.
+## PLEASE NOTE: The rules file provided at https://github.com/DoneSafe/code_test had some invalid applicableWeeks overlaps - testing with that file will result in this Gem rejecting the file with a descriptive exception.

 Doc and Coverage reports have been included in the repo for convenience.